PNNL-Project/react-app/README.md

 # react-app

-This repo contains three components of our reac app:
+This repo contains three components of our react app:

 - alert-service
 - pnnl-frontend-react
-- pnnl-predict-backend
+- pnnl-predictions-service

 Both _alert-service_ and _pnnl-predict-backend_ serve as the backend of _pnnl-frontend-react_.